Why your poop is different during your period

 Is your poop different during your period?
 Yes, period poop is really a thing…but why?
 Let’s talk about how your hormones affect symptoms like gas, bloating, constipation and even diarrhea.
 We’ll cover how your period might make your irritable bowel syndrome (IBS) symptoms worse and how to eat to ease the dreaded period poops.

-As a digestive health dietitian, I talk a lot about poop and how you can regulate digestion with diet and lifestyle.
+As a digestive health dietitian, I talk a lot about poop and how you can regulate digestion with diet (especially foods rich in fibre) and lifestyle (water and movement!).
 But, there are some times that weird poops aren’t just about what you’re eating or your stress levels: it’s your hormones.
 Now, it’s important to know that it is 100% normal to have variations in your gut health.
 If your menstrual cycle tweaks your gut routine a bit and it doesn’t bother you, then no need to overanalyze it.
 Keep these tips in your back pocket for when you need them.
 However, if you are concerned about the severity of symptoms always be sure to talk to your doctor before seeking solutions.

 What causes period poop?